Trailer Life Review

 It was the year 1941, when a brand-new publication called Western Trailer Life marked its premier issue with 20 pages of content geared toward “trailer coaches.”
 The monthly magazine, published by the Trailer Coach Manufacturers Association, sold for 10 cents, and a year’s subscription was a full dollar.
 This was the seeds for what will become the most popular RV magazine in North America have officially been planted.

-Trailer Life is a magazine that review recreational vehicles, provides articles on travel trailers and towing as well as a focus on the outdoors, recent trends, and popular destinations.
+Trailer Life is a magazine that reviews recreational vehicles, provides articles on travel trailers and towing as well as a focus on the outdoors, recent trends, and popular destinations.

 Trailer Life was founded in July 1941 as Western Trailer Life, in California.
 In 1958, Los Angeles advertising executive Art Rouse purchased the magazine.
 In 1992, Trailer Life Enterprises became part of the umbrella company Affinity Group Inc., since renamed Good Sam Enterprises.